 What sets apart the best providers from the mediocre ones is how far they are willing to go!
 The VPN industry is full of such providers that are providing assistance to all kinds of devices and operating software!
 It is such a shame to see there is no support by Spotflux for Linux, Routers (all kinds) and BlackBerry devices.
 It is definitely one of the weakest links of Spotflux and an area in which it can improve!

 Zero Logs – Check!

 Spotflux has a zero logs policy when it comes to data logging.
 While we appreciate the gesture, we believe that it is implemented and fully functions all the time.
 We are not throwing allegations or ranting randomly against Spotflux, we are claiming that on the basis of the fact that it operates from the United States – the head state of online mass surveillance!

 It is important to select a VPN provider that operates from any other region than the US because of its regulations.
 Since Spotflux is a US-based VPN service, we would suggest everyone to reconsider their decision before they sign up with Spotflux VPN.

 The above suggestion applies on the users who are signing up with Spotflux to get anonymity in return.

-Spotflux offers a 45-day money back guarantee to all its users.
+Spotflux offers a 45-day money-back guarantee to all its users.
 Yes, that’s right; 45 days of testing its services and features!
 And if you are not satisfied with its performance and you feel it has let you down with its services, you can always ask for a refund.
-It may fail in other areas, but when it comes to retaining the users with money back guarantee, Spotflux does give its viral VPN services a solid run for their money.
+It may fail in other areas, but when it comes to retaining the users with a money-back guarantee, Spotflux does give its viral VPN services a solid run for their money.